h1kkar/shime-doc/main/cmd.md

 ### fn cd(cmds: Command)

-> the function of moving along the directors inside your file system
+> A function of moving along the directors inside your file system

 ##### Example: